 Current assets \$ 357.2

-PP&E
+PP&E 174.3

 In-process technology 9.0

 Goodwill 679.0

 Intangibles 276.8

 Other assets 13.0

 Total assets 1,509.3

 Current liabilities (240.0)

 Long-term liabilities (240.8)

 Long-term debt (251.9)

 Fair market value of SPX \$ 776.6

 =======

 The intangibles, including customer lists of \$118.0, developed technologies of \$85.8, trademarks and work force of \$73.0, and goodwill will be amortized over 10 to 40 years.
 The valuation included in-process technology of \$9.0, which was expensed in the fourth quarter of 1998.
 The valuations of identifiable intangibles and in-process technology were based upon independent external appraisals.
+This charge is included as a component of selling, general and administrative expenses in the accompanying statement of income.
+In-process technology represents research and development projects of SPX that were commenced but not yet completed at the Merger Date, had not reached technological feasibility and which had no future use in research and development activities or otherwise.